United in Faith

 decided to document our history in five-year increments.
 The

-following three documents detail our history for the past
+following four documents detail our history for the past twenty

 United in Faith: A Five-Year Journey, 1998